paulbotwid/folding-poetry/README.md

    }
 ?>
 ```
-Exchange the names in CAPITAL letters for the ones corresponding to your MySQL database setup.
+Exchange the names in **CAPITAL LETTERS** for the ones corresponding to your MySQL database setup.

+Launch the site from your local server (will probably be something like localhost:8888/folding-poetry).

+Thanks for taking interest and hope you want to contribute!
+Also, I'm quite new to github so any tips on how to make this project more accesible is very welcome, thanks!

+Best,
+Paul